UTkzhang/-ECE444-F2020-Lab3/README.md

 The following screenshot shows the Lab 3 Acitivty 2 application running in docker
 ![deliverable 2 screenshot 1](https://github.com/UTkzhang/ECE444-F2020-Lab3/blob/lab4_Microservice_Experiment/assignment_imgs/Snip20201005_43.png)

-The following screenshot shows the docker browser view after the container has been created and executing
+The following screenshot shows the docker browser view after the container has been created and is executing
 ![deliverable 2 screenshot 2](https://github.com/UTkzhang/ECE444-F2020-Lab3/blob/lab4_Microservice_Experiment/assignment_imgs/Snip20201005_44.png)

 The following screenshot shows the list of docker images, the one for this lab is ece444-f2020-lab3_lab4and5-docker